Why do I need a Permit?

 |Road Vacation - Hearing||$1,000.00|

 (*These two services potentially have a very wide range of scope/size.
-As proposed, the fees are only at 50% charge for estimated average cost of these services.
+As proposed, the fees are only a percentage of the total charge for estimated average cost of these services.
 As such, it is extremely unlikely that actual cost would fall below the proposed fees.
 However, should this occur, Public Works would reimburse the difference to the applicant.)

 Returned check fee $35.00